About the Guatemala Scholars Network

-financial and intellectual support for educational endeavors and scholarly work by Mayan students of academic promise.
+- financial and intellectual support for educational endeavors and scholarly work by Mayan students of academic promise.

 The Network is loosely associated with the Latin American Studies Association and holds its business meetings in conjunction with LASA’s Congresses.
 The officers of the Guatemala Scholars Network include a National Coordinator, a Treasurer, and a six person Steering Committee.
 Decisions about Network policies and projects are made by this group and by Network members during business meetings at the LASA meetings.
 Further information about the Network may be obtained from the national coordinator, Virginia Garrard-Burnett.
 To be added to the listserve, please contact Avery Dickins de Girón.

-This page is edited and maintained by Avery Dickins de Girón and Edward F. Fischer with the generous support of Vanderbilt University and its Center for Latin American Studies.
+This page is edited and maintained by GSN Board with the generous support of Vanderbilt University and its Center for Latin American Studies.
 While providing computer space and production facilities for the Guatemala Scholars Network homepage, Vanderbilt University is not responsible for the content of these pages, nor does the University necessarily endorse the positions of the Guatemala Scholars Network expressed herein.